 Now that we’ve examined the theoretical side of things, it’s time to list some of the characteristics that are related to the ISTP personality type.
 We’ll also take a closer look at some of their strengths and weaknesses in order to objectively look at the bigger picture (in a typical ISTP style).
 Still, if you want to read more about the ISTP personality traits, then you might want to read our article on the same, where we examine them in fine detail.

-But before we dive into the characteristics of this pragmatic and mystical type, you might want to see how The Tinkerers compare to other MBTI types.
-You can check our article on ‘How to Spot an ISTP’, if you want to examine the differences and similarities between ISTPs and other MBTI types.
+But before we dive into the characteristics of this pragmatic and mystical type, you might want to see how The Tinkerers compare to other personality types.
+You can check our article on ‘How to Spot an ISTP’, if you want to examine the differences and similarities between ISTPs and other personality types.

 So without further ado, here are some facts about The Tinkerer personality type.